 In general, no matter if data annotation is done manually or automatically, the procedure consists of two steps:

-- Labelling of data
+- Labeling of data

 - Quality checks and audits

 The first step of data annotation is to label data of pictures, videos, or text.
-In this context, data labeling means adding one or more informative labels to raw data (images, text, video etc.), to provide context, so that a machine learning model can learn from it.
+In this context, data labeling means adding one or more informative labels to raw data (images, text, video, etc.), to provide context, so that a machine learning model can learn from it.
 Like in the visual below, traffic lights, pedestrians, vehicles, and buildings are labeled to train the model what it is.

 The second step starts after the data has been labeled.
 Here, the annotated dataset is verified for authenticity and precision.
 This step is very important.
 Otherwise, the established model is trained with incorrect data, which can lead to costly retraining procedures.